-He then ordered Khodi to get off of Kellas and they pulled the man up and shacked him as well as the others.
+He then ordered Khodi to get off of Kellas and they pulled the man up and shackled him as well as the others.
 The bear walked over to Soletus.
-The young monk the got to his knees and buried his face in the bears fur.
+The young monk got to his knees and buried his face in his fur.

-“And this is why greatly dislike dealing Brotherhood,” she muttered and shouted to her men.
+“And this is why I greatly dislike dealing Brotherhood,” she muttered and shouted to her men.
 “Take them out of here.
 We’re going to the fort.
 We stayed here long enough.”
-She lingered and to said to the Arch Monk looking at Soletus.
-“Are you harboring some dangerous men here.”
+She lingered and said to the Arch Monk, looking at Soletus.
+“You harboring some dangerous men here.”

-With that, she strolled out with the rest of her soldier trailing her.
+With that, she strolled out with the rest of her soldiers trailing her.

 “I could feel it,” said Mien and he plopped himself down in a chair.
 The world still spun.
 “Days ago, I felt it.
 Why are all Kanu devices so noisy.”

 Mien laid stretched out using Khodi as a support.
-Soon several priest arrived wondering what they heard.
+Soon, several priest arrived wondering what they heard.
 They were then sent to get water and help a few of the peaceguards to the infirmary.
 Mien wanted to go as well, however, Kiao appeared.
-He really wanted to lay his head in Kiao’s lap.
-However, he suffice with warm fur and a cool cloth laying across his eyes.
-Tyrus and Doran both lay on the other side of Khodi using him as support.
-He felt like real bear and thankfully didn’t smell like one.
+He really wanted to lay his head in her lap.
+However, he sufficed with warm fur and a cool cloth laying across his eyes.
+Tyrus and Doran both lay on the other side of Khodi.
+He felt like a real bear and thankfully didn’t smell like one.

 “Why couldn’t you silence it,” asked Soletus.

 “It’s an object.
-Apparently I can silence those,” he answered.
+Apparently I can’t silence those,” he answered.

 Doran then asked.
 “How was Tyrus able to hit it?”

 Mien shrugged.
-“If I has to guess it because he’s an half-elf.
-Human are said to be magic resistant.”
+“If I had to guess it because he’s an half-elf.
+Humans are said to be magic resistant.”

 Tyrus chuckled.
 “It still hurt my ears though.
-I just didn’t fell crippled.“
+I just didn’t feel crippled.”

-The Arch Monk then joined them sitting down in one of the chair followed by Icus.
+The Arch Monk then joined them sitting down in one of the chairs followed by Icus.

 “I may have to forgo a few more formalities as that racket has given me a terrible headache.”

 Kiao said from Oeric’s side.
-“If you would like I can get you something for that.”
+“If you like, I can get you something for that.”

-The Arch Monk declined holding his palm forward.
+The Arch Monk held his palm forward.
 “I’ll have it later.
 Right now, I think I need to speak to these four young men.
-Clearly there has been a breech in conduct in Kellas part however I still need to come to some kind of conclusion about yours.”
+Clearly there has been a breech in conduct in Kellas part, however I still need to come to some kind of conclusion about yours.”

-Tyrus was the first to speak up first.
-“Sir, what is there to conclude.
+Tyrus was the first to speak up.
+“Sir, what is there to conclude?
 Kellas showed right here why we decided disobeyed his orders and followed Soletus.
 He did nothing to Val-Val…I mean Second Warden Valhart for striking Mien down.
-Sure he go right pissed about it, but he didn’t do anything more than that.
+Sure he got right pissed about it, but he didn’t do anything more than that.
 He just left him in the dirt.
-He was going to do the same for Lyndon as well.
-I know we focus on the living but, the living, wanted to do right by our fallen brothers and he didn’t respect that Soletus did.”
+He was going to do the same to Lyndon as well.
+I know we focus on the living, but the living, wanted to do right by our fallen brothers and he didn’t respect that Soletus did.”